 If you think about it, it’s quite funny that in this digital day and age, the cutting edge of customer service should come from the kind of business which hasn’t fundamentally changed in centuries.

 The key is to log those little details about your customer and weave them into the purchasing experience.
-Whether your company is small enough to do that by hand, or whether you get some help from a killer CRM system is up to you.
+Whether your company is small enough to do that by hand, or whether you get some help from a killer social listening system is up to you.

 The principle is that in a world driven by algorithms and contactless transactions, people really do value being made to feel a little important.